fwojcik/smhasher3/hashes/README.latersteps.md

 ------------------------------------------

-If you would like your hash implementation(s) to be distributed with the SMHasher3 project, you will need to follow the guidelines in `CONTRIBUTING.md`.
-Nothing there is required to simply use SMHasher3 to test and develop a hash.
+If you would like your hash implementation(s) to be distributed with the SMHasher3 project, you should try to follow the guidelines in `CONTRIBUTING.md`.
+Nothing there is needed to simply use SMHasher3 to test and develop a hash.

 Worrying about endianness issues
 ================================